lockevn/YouTube-video-picker/README.markdown

 **LockeVN** at gmail dot com

 # Demo and Usage
-* Download code, open index.htm file to view demo.
-Voila!
+Open index.htm file to view demo.
-* Type something in the search box, press Search.
-The playlist will appear.
-Select your item you want to preview.
-* I comment my code and make every line as much easy as possible.
+I comment my code and make every line as much easy as possible.
 I believe you can easily use/customize my plugin without any problem.

 # Credit
 * Months ago, I took a look at this plugin [https://github.com/dan0/youtubeplaylist].
 It's nice, but different style of code from me.
 There are some similar pieces of code, *but my plugin is my own code, honestly*.